Ocean sunfish: Human interaction

 The flesh of the ocean sunfish is considered a delicacy in some regions, the largest markets being Taiwan and Japan.
 All parts of the sunfish are used in cuisine, from the fins to the internal organs.

 Some parts are used in some areas of traditional medicine.
-Fishery products derived from sunfish are forbidden in the European Union according to Regulation (EC) No 853/2004 of the European Parliament and of the Council as they contain toxins that are harmful to human health.
+Fishery products derived from sunfish are forbidden in the European Union according to Regulation (EC) No 853/2004 of the European Parliament and of the Council, as they contain toxins that are harmful to human health.

 Sunfish are accidentally but frequently caught in drift gillnet fisheries, making up nearly 30% of the total catch of the swordfish fishery employing drift gillnets in California.
 The bycatch rate is even higher for the Mediterranean swordfish industry, with 71% to 90% of the total catch being sunfish.

+A decrease in sunfish populations may be caused by more frequent bycatch and the increasing popularity of sunfish in human diet.
 The fishery bycatch and destruction of ocean sunfish are unregulated worldwide.
 In some areas, the fish are "finned" by fishermen who regard them as worthless bait thieves; this process, in which the fins are cut off, results in the eventual death of the fish, because it can no longer propel itself without its dorsal and anal fins.

 The species is also threatened by floating litter such as plastic bags which resemble jellyfish, a common prey item.
 Bags can choke and suffocate a fish or fill its stomach to the extent that it starves.

-Many areas of sunfish biology remain poorly understood, and various research efforts are underway, including aerial surveys of populations, satellite surveillance using pop-off satellite tags, genetic analysis of tissue samples, and collection of amateur sighting data.
-A decrease in sunfish populations may be caused by more frequent bycatch and the increasing popularity of sunfish in human diet.
+In art

+Sarongs worn by women in Lamalera, a village in the island of Lembata in the Lesser Sunda Islands of Indonesia, have patterns of this fish; which they know as kebuku.